Northwest Florida Environmental Conservancy

 Mobile Co., AL. 1997.

-In my career, I’ve conducted or assisted in over 30 ecological research projects, for at least 15 private, State and Federal organizations.
+in around 40 ecological research projects, for nearly 20 private, State and Federal organizations.
 I have also written or published over 50 natural history, scientific articles or reports.
-Additionally, I have given over 285 natural history presentations and lectures and appeared on or hosted eleven television programs about wildlife and the environment.
+Additionally, I have given about 400 natural history presentations

 (Below) Karl and his little buddy -